-Imagine every point, lessons, case studies, illustrations you’re giving in your article are being directly delivered to your audience in the same room with you.
+Imagine every point, lesson, case study, the illustration you’re giving in your article are being directly delivered to your audience in the same room with you.
 He is right there in front of you while you’re speaking to him.

-Think about how you use to have those regular conversations with someone.
+Think about how you used to have those regular conversations with someone.

 This is how you write an article that resonates with your readers.
 An article that speaks directly to an audience.

-This supposed to come first on my list but, anyway still on the list.
+This is supposed to come first on my list but, anyway, still on the list.
 It doesn’t matter what comes first or last.

-If you don’t like writing, I mean you just don’t like the idea of sitting down for hours crafting words on paper – I don’t think you will master the art of creative writing.
+If you don’t like writing, I mean, you don’t like the idea of sitting down for hours crafting words on paper – I don’t think you will master the art of creative writing.

 Writing takes greater effort on the part of the writer.
-And to really craft out something good for your readers to enjoy, you have to think through, meditate, brainstorming, creative, entertaining, and educates them on the subject.
+And to really craft out something good for your readers to enjoy, you have to think through, meditate, brainstorm, be creative, entertaining, and educate them on the subject.

 Without falling in love with what you’re doing, I don’t think you can achieve all these qualities.